 As a toy example, we consider spacetime around spherical celestial bodies using the Schwarschild metric as the majority of the celestial bodies are nearly spherical due to gravity.
 The Schwarzschild metric is a metric to describe a spherically symmetric curved space-time.
-Therefore, by substituting the Schwarschild metric in spherical coordinate as metric tensor, we can find the Christoffel symbols by using the relation
+Therefore, by substituting the as metric tensor, we can find the Christoffel symbols by using the relation